A unifying view toward polyhedral products through panel structures: Introduction

-For a general polyhedral product $(\mathbb{X},\mathbb{A})^K$, its cohomology ring structure was computed in Bahri-Bendersky-Cohen-Gitler~\cite{BBCG12} via partial diagonal maps and in Bahri-Bendersky-Cohen-Gitler~\cite{BBCG17} by a spectral sequence under certain freeness conditions (coefficients in a field for example).
-The study in this direction is further extended in Bahri-Bendersky-Cohen-Gitler~\cite{BBCG20}.
-A computation using a different method was carried out in Zheng~\cite{Zheng16}.
-In this paper, we will mainly use the strategy in~\cite{BBCG12} to study the cohomology ring of our polyhedral products.
+For a general polyhedral product $(\mathbb{X},\mathbb{A})^K$, its cohomology ring structure was computed by Bahri, Bendersky, Cohen and Gitler~\cite{BBCG12} via partial diagonal maps and by Bahri, Bendersky, Cohen and Gitler~\cite{BBCG17} by a spectral sequence under certain freeness conditions (coefficients in a field for example).
+The study in this direction is further extended by Bahri, Bendersky, Cohen and Gitler~\cite{BBCG20}.
+A computation using a different method was carried out by Zheng~\cite{Zheng16}.
+In this paper, we will mainly use the strategy in~\cite{BBCG12} to study the cohomology ring of our polyhedral products. .2cm